 The currency used in Singapore is the Singapore dollar (S$).
-Money changing services can be found not only at the Singapore Changi Airport but also most shopping centres and hotels around the island.
+Money changing services can be found not only at the Singapore Changi Airport but also at most shopping centres and hotels around the island.
 You can also access the automated teller machines (ATMs) located everywhere (even in the most obscure bits) in Singapore, that accept most of the main credit cards such as Visa, MasterCard and American Express.

 Singapore is known for its hot and humid weather, with little variation throughout the year.
 The average daytime temperature is 31ºC (88ºF), dropping to around 24ºC (75ºF) in the evenings.
 The monsoon season can bear down pretty heavily on our tropical weather from November onwards, so be prepared for rain on a daily basis during this period.